 Everyone from the Sierra Club to the National Resource Defense Council to environmental bloggers and journalists have been downright jubilant about all the green initiatives included in the bill.
-But just how green will the bill actually be?The short answer is: Very.
+But just how green will the bill actually be?

 An impressive $60 billion dollars of the $790 billion will be spent on alternative and clean energy, scientific research, and various environmental projects.

 Upon reviewing the bill, the NRDC was prompted to release an uncharacteristically celebratory statement: Congress Gets it Right: Recovery Deal to Spur Clean Energy Economy.
 A post from Mother Jones' environmental blog Blue Marble leads with this tag line: "The $789 billion recovery package wasn't all enviros hoped for.
 In some cases, it was more."

 The Stimulus Green by the Numbers: Where the Money Will Go

 And here's what's got everyone so excited: (from NRDC)

 • $6 billion for clean and safe water, creating more than 200,000 jobs

 • $4.5 billion for greening federal buildings